Mark-Ball/T1A1-workbook/MarkBall_Workbook.md

 String |	Text |	“Mark”, “hello”
 Integer |	Whole number |	1, 5, 9562
 Float |	Number with decimal |	1.0, 5.2
-Boolean |	Truthy or falsy values |	True, False
+Boolean |	True or false |	True, False
 Nil |	The absence of value |	nil

 An understanding of data types is important to know how variables may be used.
 For example two integers may be added, but an integer and a string cannot be.